MudasirSherwani/math-magicians/README.md

 - GitHub Repositry URL: https://github.com/MudasirSherwani/math-magicians
   To get a local copy up and running follow these simple example steps.

+## How to perform Test

+- After Clone the GitHub Repositry from URL: https://github.com/MudasirSherwani/math-magicians.
+- Open terminal and run the command "npm run test".
+- This command will show you the results of testing.
 ### Prerequisites

 - Visual Studio